 This condition causes demyelination of the nervous system.
 Quality of life and social functioning improvements have been demonstrated using cognitive rehabilitation therapy for people with MS.

 Strokes can cause cognitive, psychosocial, and motor skill complications.
-Cognitive rehabilitation therapy can help patients with stroke relearn and compensate with new cognitive strategies to help them live a more independent life.
+Cognitive rehabilitation therapy may help patients with stroke relearn and compensate with new cognitive strategies to help them live more independently.

 Brain injuries can occur from birthing complications, falls, incidents of violence, sports, and motor vehicle accidents.
-Cognitive rehabilitation can help your patients with a TBI build back the essential cognitive functions.
+Cognitive rehabilitation may help your patients with a TBI build back the essential cognitive functions.

-With cognitive rehabilitation therapy, clinical providers can work with their patients with aphasia on learning and implementing effective communication strategies, recalling and retrieving verbal information, and helping them to express themselves the way they want using written and spoken language.
+With cognitive rehabilitation therapy, clinical providers can work with patients with aphasia to learn and implement effective communication strategies.
+This might help them to express themselves the way they want using written and spoken language.

 What People Say About Our Program

 ” I loved trying to find out how I could support them, how I could learn what they knew and how I could learn to tap into their knowledge and make communicating easier for them.”